-The Lymington Centre has grown over the years from its original home in the Malt Hall in 1948.
+The Lymington Community Association has grown over the years from its original home in the Malt Hall in 1948.
 The Association now provides 16 meeting rooms of various sizes which are available to rent on a regular or one off basis.
-The Fuller/McLellan Hall is a popular venue for parties, public meetings and monthly club events.
+The Gates Hall (Formerly known as the Fuller/McLellan Hall) is a popular venue for parties, public meetings and monthly club events.
 Dance classes are regularly held in the Phoenix and Wellington Rooms.
 The Centre Pre-school is in the Normandy Room.
 For special event room booking, please see this page.

 Many events are organised by the Association during the year.
 They are advertised in the Centre Newsletter, on the website, throughout the Centre and in the local press.
 If you can offer assistance with the running of an event, or have suggestions then please give the Centre Manger a call on 01590 672337.

 Toilets for the Disabled and Baby Changing facilities